ZenonSeth/respec/doc/api.md

   text = "Checkbox text",
   -- string to be shown (to the right of the checkbox)

+  on = true, -- Optional, boolean.
+  -- Defaults to false.
+Whether the checkbox is checked (true) or not (false)

   onClick = function(state, fields) return true end
   -- a function to be called when the checkbox is clicked -- `state` is the form's state, can be modified here